rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 * [Higher-Order Functions in React](#react-higher-order-functions)
 * [Destructuring and Spread Operators in React](#react-destructuring-spread-operator)
 * [There is more JavaScript than React](#react-javascript-learn)

+{{% package_box "The Road to learn React" "Build a Hacker News App along the way.
+No setup configuration.
+No tooling.
+No Redux.
+Plain React in 190+ pages of learning material.
+Pay what you want like <strong>33.000+ readers</strong>."
+"Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

 {{% chapter_header "Entering React after learning JavaScript" "react-javascript" %}}